-- your hands get red, itchy, and dry
+- Your hands get red, hyperpigmented, itchy, and dry.

 Hand eczema is triggered by exposure to chemicals.
-People who work in jobs that expose them to irritants are more likely to get this form, such as:
+People are more likely to get this form if they work in jobs that expose them to irritants, such as:

 - laundry or dry cleaning

-See your doctor if the itching and redness you’re experiencing doesn’t go away on its own, or if it interferes with your life.
-A skin doctor called a dermatologist can diagnose and treat eczema.
+See your doctor if the itching, redness, hyperpigmentation, dryness, and scaliness you’re experiencing doesn’t go away, or if it interferes with your life.

-To help your doctor understand your condition, it may be helpful to keep a diary to identify your eczema triggers.
+To help your doctor understand your condition, consider keeping a diary to identify your eczema triggers.
 Write down: